nso89/image-rename/README.md

 #### <a name="prerequisites"></a>Prerequisites
 1. A completed install of `Python 3.x`.
-2. Under your `USERPROFILE`, a folder labelled `Repository` containing all the subfolders with images we want to rename.
+2. Under your `USERPROFILE`, a folder named `Repository` containing all the subfolders with images we want to rename.

 **Example**:
 ```